toombs-caeman/treerat/README.md

 the computations described by a given IR.

 Of course, the simplest evaluator is a tree-walk interpreter.
 I have yet to build any evaluator of the GIR.

+## Omega evaluator
+The ultimate evaluator manages a cluster and abstracts all compute, and io available to it as if it were a single device.
+I should never have to care about where a computation is happening, where the data is stored, or if the code should run on the gpu.
+There is an internal calculus equating power consumption, time and price.
+If I need something done fast, it should be willing to spend the money to spin up more resources on the commercial cloud.
+If it doesn't need to be done fast, run only on the private resources.
+I should never run out of disk space.
+Keep private storage mostly full, but transparently extend that storage into the cloud.
+Private devices aren't free to run, they have some nominal power cost.
+The evaluator should choose the most efficient devices automatically, unless time is prioritized more.

+It is automatically distributed and parallel. abstraction of compute(cores) and io (storage, network), and scheduling (task urgency, and network latency, compute bandwidth, etc).
+Conceptually, I want all hardware available to me be accessible as a single virtualized, highly parallel computer with a single, highly redundant storage device.
+The evaluator should work out where the data is, where the compute
+I as the user usually do not care where that code is run.
+I want it done as quickly as possible

 # grammar version
 as a hash of the grammar?